NegriAndrea/hebb/README.md

 ```

 ### Database Setup
-In addition to installing the Python package, you must download a reduced version of the Uchuu database (~40 GB) from [here](https://uses0-my.sharepoint.com/:u:/g/personal/anegri_us_es/IQBrGP-3e0xHR6pV0YkfCb1hAYS1KLSNnjmDvVb3H6ytsUA?e=fcudjY).
+In addition to installing the Python package, you must download a reduced version of the Uchuu database.
+Two versions are available, with a different cut in mass; a light [one][https://uses0-my.sharepoint.com/:u:/g/personal/anegri_us_es/IQCDx5T1XlTnSbM2YmYcFoYMATIk_pI1XKPzp4ycUJ6N12M?e=pDdoDg] (2.3 GB) and a more complete one (~40 GB) from [here](https://uses0-my.sharepoint.com/:u:/g/personal/anegri_us_es/IQBrGP-3e0xHR6pV0YkfCb1hAYS1KLSNnjmDvVb3H6ytsUA?e=fcudjY).
 To set the database path you can define the following environment variable in your `~/.bash_profile`
 ```
 # bash
 export HEBB_DB_PATH=/path/to/database
 ```
 where you have to change `/path/to/database` to the path of the downloaded database.
+By default, the code looks first for the most complete catalugue, and if it is not found, it will look for the light one.

 NOTE: In order to keep the file size manageble the database contains only log10(M200), positions and merger tree IDs; the halo positions have been binned on a 40 ckpc gridsize and stored as `uint16` integer, which is precise enough for volumes that are usually way larger than 1 cMpc.